BigIskander/kazanreal/README_ENG.md

 2) Move files from **WWW** folder, to folder from which website will be created.

-3) Create database with necessary tables from filr **kazanreal.sql**
+3) Create database with necessary tables from file **kazanreal.sql**

-4) In file **WWW/config.php** write credential to connect to MySQL database, as well as local URL of website.
+4) In file **WWW/config.php** write credentials to connect to MySQL database, as well as local URL of website.

 5) Open URL of website in browser, website should open.